-The Coast Guard proposes establishing a temporary safety zone in a portion of the Weymouth Fore River.
-The safety zone would be in effect from 8:30 p.m.
-EDT until 11:15 p.m.
-EDT on June 30, 2007 with a rain date of July 1, 2007.
-Marine traffic may transit safely outside of the safety zone during the event thereby allowing navigation of the Weymouth Fore River except for the portion delineated by this rule.
-This safety zone will control vessel traffic during the fireworks event to protect the safety of the maritime public.
+The Coast Guard is proposing to establish a temporary safety zone in Marblehead Harbor, Marblehead, Massachusetts.
+The safety zone would be in effect from 8:30 p.m. until 10 p.m.
+EDT on July 4, 2007, with a rain date of 8:30 p.m. until 10 p.m.
+EDT on July 5, 2007.
+Marine traffic may transit safely outside of the safety zone in the majority of Marblehead Harbor during the event.
+This safety zone will control vessel traffic during the fireworks display to protect the safety of the maritime public.

-Due to the limited timeframe of the firework display and because the zone leaves the majority of the Weymouth Fore River open for navigation, the Captain of the Port anticipates minimal negative impact on vessel traffic due to this event.
-Public notifications will be made prior to the effective period via local notice to mariners and marine information broadcasts.
+Due to the limited time frame of the fireworks display, the Captain of the Port anticipates minimal negative impact on vessel traffic due to this event.
+Public notifications will be made prior to the effective period via local media, local notice to mariners and marine information broadcasts.